oskarth/praxis/README.md

 ## Experiment: Parsing Practice

 *December 13, 2015.
 CSV (http://programmingpraxis.com/2009/03/17/comma-separated-values/).
 1h effort but noe.
 Got base case in ~20m, but lots of parsing/string manipulation undone.
 Realized my tests were a bit of a waste (~20m) because they test an artifact - doing visual diff now instead.
-Also realized we can think of it as a set of rules, or string manipulations, we do for fields etc.
+Also realized we can think of it as a set of rules, or string manipulations, we do for fields etc.*

+*December 15, 2015.
+CSV again.
+Spent 1h.
+Started by dealing with embedded newlines.
+Got confused by quotation rules but realized it only quotes as a quote if it's in the beginning of a field.
+Almost got it, but there are a lot of edge cases: a meta lesson I learned is that what I really want is to make a parser state machine.*

 ## Log